lildude/phpZenfolio/README.txt

      You can find full details on the options this method accepts in the CreatePhotoFromUrl
      (http://www.zenfolio.com/zf/help/api/ref/methods/createphotofromurl)
      method documentation.

-Unfortunately, unlike the `upload()' method, there is no way to pass things like the photo title etc at the time of upload.
+     Unfortunately, there is no way to pass things like the photo title etc at the time of upload.
 You will need to set these later using the `UpdatePhoto()' method.